Articles August 1, 2014

 Good records are your best defense in all contested arenas, from third-party payment claims processing to, heaven forbid, malpractice claims.
 On the other side of the equation, inadequate records are the major reason doctors have claims rejected or disputed, regardless of the necessity for the care given, the validity of the procedures applied or the wishes and needs of the patient.

 Now is the perfect time to examine your office procedures and to see how you can strengthen and enhance your patient records efforts.
 It is a basic responsibility as a doctor-level professional, and the right thing to do for your patient.
 You will also be making a positive and proactive contribution toward meeting a new wave of scrutiny and record keeping demands which all practices will be confronting in the coming months.
+High-quality files start with a personal commitment.
+Then, maintaining complete, accurate, well-organized and timely records is mostly a matter of work, and the implementation of a sound system which is understood by staff and supported to the greatest degree possible by emerging technologies.

 It is vital from the outset to distinguish at all times between billing and collections records and patient care files.
 The two should be kept separate at all times, with no exceptions.
 Billing and collections issues, even as marginal notes, should never be entered into clinical files.
 Missed appointments can and should be recorded for what they are to the clinical record: missed appointments.
 Remember, patients have access to everything in their files, and so do their attorneys, third-party payment agencies responsible for covering their care, and state regulatory boards.
 None of these parties need to be confused or concerned that financial issues have or might ever have a bearing on the provision of care.